 Difficult for large fingers

 There's no need to break your budget for a multi-tool, not when the Gerber Gear Dime is available.
-This mini multi-tool incorporates 11 handy tools, including spring-loaded needle-nose pliers, tweezers, bottle opener, file, scissors, flat-head and cross-head screwdriver, blade, wire cutter, and a bottle opener.
+This mini multi-tool incorporates 10 handy tools, including spring-loaded needle-nose pliers, tweezers, bottle opener, file, scissors, flat-head and cross-head screwdriver (although not a true Phillips-head screwdriver), blade, wire cutter, and a bottle opener.
 So chances are good that you'll have the right tool at the ready should you need it.
 Carry the Dime in your pocket or use the attached ring to hang it from your keychain; either way, you'll likely reach for it more often than you suspect.

 At 2.2 ounces, the Dime is one of the lightest multi-tools available; you'll barely notice it's in your pocket.
 When closed, it measures a mere 2.75 inches in length.
 Open it up, and it's 4.25 inches.
 It's made of stainless steel and available in black, green, and red.
-Note that the tools on this mini multi-tool are correspondingly small.
-You won't be able to exert a lot of force with them or use them to cut, file, clip, or turn anything very large, but it's undeniably a useful addition to your pocket change.
+Note that the tools on this mini multi-tool are correspondingly small; our tester found it a bit difficult to work the individual tools.
+Nor will you be able to exert a lot of force with the features on this multi-tool, but it's undeniably a useful tool to have in your pocket for those small tasks that seem to crop up during the day.

 Magnetic locking system for smooth opening/closing of tools